yousufkhn/taskScheduler-java/README.md

 Copy code
 javac Main.java
 Usage
-The Task Executor Application allows users to input tasks and their priorities and then executes those tasks based on their priorities.
+The Task Executor Application allows users to input tasks and their priorities, then execute those tasks based on their priorities.
 To use the application, follow these steps:

 Run the compiled Java program:

 bash
 Copy code
 java Main
 The program will prompt you to enter task names and priorities.
 You can input as many tasks as you like.
-To exit the input loop, simply enter "q" as the task name.
+To exit the input loop, enter "q" as the task name.

 Once you've entered all the tasks, the program will execute the tasks in descending order of priority.